 A New Use

-In the post-war period, Manley House (or simply 138 Elliott Street as it was more commonly known as) was no longer a desirable family home as it had been a century earlier.
-From 1902 tracks were laid on Elliott Street outside Manley House and trolley buses were a common feature as the building stood at the heart of Tyldesley’s main shopping street, which was also one of the main roads connecting Tyldesley with neighbouring Atherton and Astley.
-Therefore the building was used for public uses such as offices.
+In the post-war period, Manley House (or simply 138 Elliott Street as it was more commonly known) was no longer a desirable family home as it had been a century earlier.
+From 1902 tracks were laid on Elliott Street outside Manley House and trolley buses were a common feature.
+The building stood at the heart of Tyldesley’s main shopping street, which was also one of the main roads connecting Tyldesley with neighbouring Atherton and Astley.
+Therefore, the role of the building changed from private residential use to public use, for example as an office.
 It was later used as a dentist’s surgery, first by Derek Thompson and after by Catherine Robinson until the 1990s.
 Needless to say there are many people still in the locality who have less than fond memories of visiting 138 Elliott Street as children in the 1960s and 1970s.

 Manley House was listed for sale in 2014 for around £249,950 which shows that despite being located on Tyldesley’s main road this is still a desirable property which the previous owner had worked very hard to create.
 Below is a link to Zoopla which features the estate agent’s photographs of the interior, which I highly recommend checking out.